jasondamion/RecipeBook/README.md

 ## How it works

 * First you signup or login.
-* Then from there, you can look up different recipes, see random recipes, save your favorite ones and revisit them when it's time to chef it up!
+* Then from there, you can look up different recipes, see random recipes, create your own, save your favorite ones and revisit them when it's time to chef it up!

 ### See what its all about: [RecipeBook](http://recipebook.jasondesigns.net)